The Hardening Insurance Market – What to Expect and How to Prepare

 - Consider purchasing or increasing the limits of an umbrella liability policy to ensure sufficient protection should you find yourself in a catastrophic suit.
 High limit umbrella coverage may require multiple layers of coverage with different carriers – your broker should be able to manage that process for you.

 - Make two lists – one with the top five or 10 business losses you could suffer that have the greatest chance of happening, and another with the losses that could cause the greatest damage to your business.
 Review these lists with your risk manager or insurance broker to ensure you have the coverage in place to respond to all.

-“Steps to Conducting a Successful Insurance Risk Analysis” – On-Demand Webinar
+- “Steps to Conducting a Successful Insurance Risk Analysis” (Webinar) – register online.

 CBIZ’s mission is to provide high-level advisory and consultative brokerage services to our clients.
 We help clients manage their risk profile and expertly finance risk mitigation through insurance and other methods like captives.
 If you have questions about your risk profile or your current coverage, don’t hesitate to connect with the CBIZ Insurance Services Team or your CBIZ adviser.